bpbradley/locket/README.md

 ## Provider mode

  locket can be installed as a docker CLI plugin, and be used as a [Docker Compose provider service](https://docs.docker.com/compose/how-tos/provider-services/).
-In this mode, locket is manages the `compose up` lifecycle.
+In this mode, locket manages the `compose up` lifecycle.
 Every time `docker compose up` is called, `locket compose up` is first called by Docker, where locket will take provided secret references and set them as environment variables in the dependent container.

  A full configuration reference for all available options is provided in [`docs/compose.md`](./docs/compose.md)